prakash-murugesan/CodeChallenge/README.md

 - Pick/design the right model, and tune hyperparameters to get the best performance

 #### Deliverables:
-- A link to a github repository that contains:
+- Github
 - Code is documented within the notebooks
 - Models stored with joblib
 - ReadME file:
-        - Instructions to easily access/load the above
-        - A writeup explaining any significant design decisions and your reasons for making them.
-        - If needed, a brief writeup explaining anything you are particularly proud of in your implementation that you might want us to focus on

-        I've built rough working copies of each task in a separate notebook.
-There are 3 working copies, task 1, task 2, and the Neural Net.
+Most of the code documentation is explored in greater depth and detail in the working copy notebooks.
+In total, there are 3 working copies dedicated to task 1, task 2, and the LSTM Neural Net.

 The main notebook is the MachineLearningChallenge notebook.
 It contains a comprehensive functionalized implementation of the code for both the tasks.
-Including a final "train(data)" and "predict(data)" function.
+Including final "train(data)" and "predict(data)" functions.
 Hyperparameter tuning resulted in models too big for github so I've scaled them back down for space limitations.

-        For the Neural Network implementation, I explored an LSTM inspired by a similar project.
-However, with the increase in results, it came with a multitude of complexities.
-For now, a simple version of models using XGBoost for predictive failure and RandomForestRegression for forecasting have been used.
+For the Neural Network implementation, I explored an LSTM.
+However, with the some increase in results, it came with additional complexities.
+I've left the LSTM to just work on the data in it's notebook and haven't included it in the final train/predict functions in the main notebook.
+For now, a simple yet robust versions of models using XGBoost for Predictive Maintenance and RandomForestRegression for Forecasting have been used.

-        If I had to pick, I'd say I'm proud of not having used any for loops at all.
+If I had to pick, I'd say I'm proud of not having used any for loops at all in the main code.
 Vectorized and package based implementations help with speed and scale!
+Especially, with the Preprocess function that uses several pandas methods that encompass edge cases

-        Oh, also proud of how much fun I had working through this problem!
+Oh, and also proud of how much fun I had working through this problem!

 #### Code Assessment: